 Dataset Description: You may add an optional description that provides additional detail about the dataset.
 This information is visible in some areas of the interface.

 Tip: Click the Eye icon to inspect the contents of the dataset prior to importing.

 You can select a single dataset or multiple datasets for import.

 You can modify settings used during import for individual files.
 In the card for an individual dataset, click Edit Settings.

-Per-file encoding: By default, Cloud Dataprep attempts to interpret the encoding used in the file.
+Per-file encoding: By default, Cloud Dataprep by TRIFACTA INC. attempts to interpret the encoding used in the file.
 In some cases, the data preview panel may contain garbled data, due to a mismatch in encodings.
 In the Data Preview dialog, you can select a different encoding for the file.
 When the correct encoding is selected, the preview displays the data as expected.

 - Unless you have specific problems with the initial structure, you should leave the Detect structure setting enabled.
 Recipes created from these imported datasets automatically include the structuring as the first, hidden steps.
 These steps are not available for editing, although you can remove them through the Recipe panel.
 See Recipe Panel.

 - When detecting structure is disabled, imported datasets whose schema has not been detected are labeled, unstructured datasets.
 When recipes are created for these unstructured datasets, the structuring steps are added into the recipe and can be edited as needed.

 - For more information, see Initial Parsing Steps.

 Column data type inference: You can choose whether or not to apply Cloud Dataprep type inference to your individual dataset.